San people: Society

 The San kinship system reflects their history as traditionally small mobile foraging bands.
-San kinship is similar to Eskimo kinship, which uses the same set of terms as in European cultures, but adds a name rule and an age rule for determining what terms to use.
+San kinship is similar to Inuit kinship, which uses the same set of terms as in European cultures but adds a name rule and an age rule for determining what terms to use.
 The age rule resolves any confusion arising from kinship terms, as the older of two people always decides what to call the younger.
 Relatively few names circulate (approximately 35 names per sex), and each child is named after a grandparent or another relative, but never their parents.

 Children have no social duties besides playing, and leisure is very important to San of all ages.
 Large amounts of time are spent in conversation, joking, music, and sacred dances.
 Women may be leaders of their own family groups.
 They may also make important family and group decisions and claim ownership of water holes and foraging areas.
-Women are mainly involved in the gathering of food, but sometimes also take part in hunting.
+Women are mainly involved in the gathering of food, but sometimes also partake in hunting.

 Water is important in San life.
 During long droughts, they make use of sip wells in order to collect water.
 To make a sip well, a San scrapes a deep hole where the sand is damp, and inserts a long hollow grass stem into the hole.
 An empty ostrich egg is used to collect the water.
 Water is sucked into the straw from the sand, into the mouth, and then travels down another straw into the ostrich egg.

 Traditionally, the San were an egalitarian society.
 Although they had hereditary chiefs, their authority was limited.
 The San made decisions among themselves by consensus, with women treated as relative equals in decision making.
 San economy was a gift economy, based on giving each other gifts regularly rather than on trading or purchasing goods and services.

-Most San are monogamous, but if a hunter is able to obtain enough food, he can afford to have a second wife as well.
+As of 1994, about 95% of San relationships were monogamous.